 Review the description of the project and surrounding area.
 Determine the net population increase resulting from the project and identify the LAPL facilities that would be used by the project residents.
 Identify existing facilities and their capacities.
 Evaluate the demand for library services anticipated at the time of the project buildout compared to the expected level of service available.
-Consider, as applicable, scheduled improvements (renovation, expansion, or addition) and the project's proportional contribution to the demand.
-As necessary, consult with LAPL.
-Evaluate project features, which would reduce the demand for library services (e.g., onsite library facilities or direct support to LAPL).
+Consider, as applicable, scheduled improvements (renovation, expansion, or addition) and the project features, which would reduce the demand for library services (e.g., on-site library facilities or direct support to LAPL).
 Describe any characteristics of the project area, such as a college or other library near the project site, that would reduce the demand for LAPL services.